Horses and livestock in emergencies

 - It isn't recommended to shut horses in stables or small yards unless the area is well protected from bushfire.
 Horses are likely to receive only minimal burns if given plenty of room to move.
 They will gallop through flames or around their edges, and stand on the blackened, previously burnt area and remain there until the fire has passed.

 - Don't leave synthetic (nylon or plastic) equipment, including rugs, on animals.
 These can melt and cause serious burns.
 Radiant heat can also cause metal buckles to become hot and cause burns to animals.
 Leather halters and cotton lead ropes, while generally not as strong as nylon, are safer than synthetic.
+It is not recommended to wet rugs and blankets that are left on an animal, this carries the same injury risks as mentioned above regarding the wetting of an animal’s coat or fur.

 - Fences along roadsides should not be cut.
 Loose stock can cause accidents during fire, particularly when visibility is low due to smoke haze, and can be difficult to manage after the fire front passes.
 Gates within a property can be opened but not gates onto roadways.